 Seattle

 The American Association of Community Colleges’ annual conference brings together leaders from across the sector of associate degree-granting institutions.
-The upcoming event plans to include featured speakers, professional development and networking opportunities.
+This year’s session topics include discussions about the systemic factors that lead to poverty, the barriers student-parents face to gaining a college education and helping learners achieve their academic goals.

 ASU+GSV Summit